 Over the course of a few days spent visiting the area, I patronized a number establishments that served food and beverage and all but two added an automatic gratuity.

-While management will remove the automatic gratuity if requested, service would have to be truly abysmal for me to make such a request.
+Although I could have asked that the automatic gratuity be removed, service would have to be truly abysmal for me to make such a request.
 But the counterpoint is also true: service would have to be absolutely stellar for me to add much of an additional tip.

 True, an automatic service charge would prevent instances like the time I poured $75 worth of drinks for two couples who then left me a $2 tip.
 But it might also preclude other, more positive instances, including the fellow who felt I'd taken particularly good care of him and left a $20 tip with his $26 check.

 Maybe I'd have made a bit more money if a gratuity was automatic, or perhaps I wouldn't.
 And while I might be spared the frustration that goes along with being under-tipped, I might also be deprived of the satisfaction and validation (shown through a generous gratuity) that I truly had taken excellent care of my guests.

 Visit my main page at TravelPro.us for more news, reviews, and personal observations on the world of upmarket travel.